Settling the Score with Mr. Zoldan

 I hung up before he could argue.

-When I got back to the table, Zoldan was bent over a sheet of presentation paper, sketching fast, loose lines, landmarks floating against the wrong horizons.
+When I got back to the table, Zoldan was bent over a sheet of paper, sketching fast, loose lines, landmarks floating against the wrong horizons.

 “...and then we flip it,” he was saying.
 “Take the expectation and...”

 “Quick question,” I cut in, sliding into my seat.
 “Technical.
-Backups.
-We run daily incremental backups, right?”
+Backups, we run daily incremental backups, right?”

 He glanced up, mildly annoyed at the interruption.
 “Yes.
 Why?”